MichaelCurrin/dev-cheatsheets/cheatsheets/vscode-extensions/extensions/index.md

 ---
 title: Extensions
-description: How to export, install and publish a VSIX file
+description: How to export, install and publish a VSIX extension file
 layout: listing
 ---